masoudmodabber/commons-protocol/docs/philosophy.md

 Commons begin at the largest practical scale required for participation and become progressively smaller as they grow.

+Smaller Commons are not intended to become isolated.

+They remain free to cooperate with other Commons through voluntary Reciprocity Agreements whenever doing so benefits both communities.

+The protocol encourages strong local economies while allowing wider cooperation where it is genuinely valuable, without requiring globally centralized markets or institutions.

 ---

 # Design Principles